NBA Jam (1993 video game)

 NBA Jam is a 1993 basketball video game developed and published by Midway for arcades.
-It is the first entry in the NBA Jam series, and the third basketball video game released by Midway, after TV Basketball (1974) and Arch Rivals (1989).
-The gameplay of NBA Jam is based on Arch Rivals, which was also a 2-on-2 basketball game; however, it was the release of NBA Jam that brought mainstream success to the genre.
+It is the first entry in the NBA Jam series and the third basketball video game released by Midway, after TV Basketball (1974) and Arch Rivals (1989).
+The gameplay of NBA Jam is based on Arch Rivals, being primarily based around a 2-on-2 basketball game.